JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Spectroscopic properties of Lyman-alpha emitters at

 Overall we find that the parameter space on this plot occupied by LAEs at $z\gtrsim6$ is roughly the same as the general galaxy population at these redshifts.
 This suggests that the detection of \lya\ emission from a galaxy in the EoR may not necessarily depend on the chemical or ionization state that is in, but may be more driven by opportune sight-lines probing sufficiently ionized regions of the Universe.

-We do not measure any presence of dust from Balmer decrements derived from \ha/\hb\ ratios for our LAEs (in agreement with Sandles et al. in prep), which suggests that such systems are relatively dust-free, which is also a prerequisite for the leakage of significant fractions of Lyman continuum photons from a galaxy into the IGM.
+We do not measure any presence of dust from Balmer decrements derived from \ha/\hb\ ratios for our LAEs (in agreement with \citealt{sandles23}), which suggests that such systems are relatively dust-free, which is also a prerequisite for the leakage of significant fractions of Lyman continuum photons from a galaxy into the IGM.